kbarkhqs/qoqo-strawberry-fields/docs/index.rst

 Welcome to qoqo-strawberry-fields's documentation!
 ======================================
-A Strawberry Fields backend for the qoqo quantum computing toolkit by [HQS Quantum Simulations](https://quantumsimulations.de).
+Qoqo-strawberry-fields is a backend for the qoqo quantum computing toolkit that translates qoqo Circuits and Programs to the strawberry-fields toolkit from Xanadu.

 .. toctree::